fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 ### Could you simply pick off the small components which were part of bigger systems that were qualified together and thereby have good pricing power?

-Yes, absolutely, and that is where TransDigm set themselves apart from most of their peers.
+Yes, absolutely, and that is where [[TransDigm]] set themselves apart from most of their peers.
 Once you do that, you get a lot of pricing power because the switching costs are so high, even on simple components.

-### What are the challenges to continue to increase price over time, now that everyone is wiser to TransDigm's strategy more broadly?
+### What are the challenges to continue to increase price over time, now that everyone is wiser to [[TransDigm]]'s strategy more broadly?

 Yes, some of the strategy is at the OEM.
-On the newer platforms, they were starting to get pressure from the airlines who were saying, you sell me this airplane for a reasonable sticker price, but we are getting hammered by TransDigm, PCC and Honeywell in the aftermarket.
+On the newer platforms, they were starting to get pressure from the airlines who were saying, you sell me this airplane for a reasonable sticker price, but we are getting hammered by [[TransDigm]], PCC and Honeywell in the aftermarket.
 Because of the pressure from the airlines back to the OEM, OEMs started to dual source and dual qualify products and systems and would spend more money up front.
 The reason they never did it was because it did not come out of their pocket.
 They would not dual source something and spend the money in qualification to make it easy for the airlines to have several sources and some competition in the aftermarket.

 Over time, the airlines were getting uptight over their aftermarket pricing and the cost of maintaining the aircraft in the field.
 The OEs started to contract in certain aftermarket pricing multiples, which never existed in those contracts before.
 There was commercial production spares segments in those contracts and production spare multiples, but it never spoke to the aftermarket because that was coming from the airlines.
 Now starting from the 787, there are sections talking about aftermarket pricing, or Boeing wants to control the aftermarket on fasteners through their KLX division for example.

-Boeing and all the OEMs have been trying to claw back some of that aftermarket profit, because they look at TransDigm who makes 49% EBITDA and Boeing only make 10%.
+Boeing and all the OEMs have been trying to claw back some of that aftermarket profit, because they look at [[TransDigm]] who makes 49% EBITDA and Boeing only make 10%.

 ### Do you think this is a material risk?